 Explore MIT's Humanities, Arts, and Social Science fields.

 HASS is MIT's acronym for the Humanities, Arts, and Social Science fields, most of which are located in MIT SHASS, the MIT School of the Humanities, Arts, and Social Sciences.

 100% of MIT undergraduates study the humanistic fields: the humanities, arts, and social sciences.

 All MIT's HASS classes are designed to empower our students to succeed — to serve the world well, with innovations and lives that are rich in meaning and wisdom.
 In HASS studies and explorations, MIT students gain critical thinking and communication skills, creativity, cultural and historical perspectives, fluent language abilities, and knowledge about economic and political forces.

 As MIT EECS Professor Anant Argawal, CEO of edX, says: these capacities are hard-won, rigorously maintained power skills, vital for innovation and success.
 All MIT HASS classes empower professional success, whatever one's major field, and open windows onto a lifetime of creativity and growth.

 Click on the photographs below for a virtual tour through MIT's HASS fields to discover which are the most meaningful for your goals.
-And download the SHASSPORT, your passport to MIT's humanistic fields.

 Be Your Whole Self at MIT.